 Flat Barbell Bench Press: Sets 1 - 2 Reps 8 - 10

 This exercise works, the front shoulders, and overall chest cavity.
 This is a great-weight training over 50 granddaddy of an exercise, that builds upper body size and strength.
-Don't get carried away with too much weight, feel the movement in the muscles: touching the bar to the mid-chest and pushing up, but not locking out keeping tension on the chest, nothing more.
+Avoid getting carried away with too much weight, feel the movement in the muscles.

 Shoulders: Smith Machine Barbell Press, Sets 1 - 2 Reps 8 - 10